Generic Name: clobazam

 Clinically significant adverse reactions that appear in other sections of the labeling include the following:

-- Somnolence or Sedation [see Warnings and Precautions (5.1)]
+- Risks from Concomitant Use with Opioids [see Warnings and Precautions (5.1)]

 - Potentiation of Sedation from Concomitant Use with Central Nervous System Depressants [see Warnings and Precautions (5.2)]